rbonvall/una-mezcla-de-cosas/mez.cl/en/scala-typeclasses/index.md

-A basketball recruiter probably would prefer to find the maximum person in terms of height, while a birthday party planner would rather find who has the maximum birthday date of the year (I’m just guessing what party planners care about, I’m sure I’m correct).
+A basketball recruiter probably would prefer to find the maximum person in terms of height, while a birthday party planner would rather find who has the maximum birthday date of the year.

+(I’m just guessing what party planners care about,
+I’m sure I’m correct).

 Second, our generic function relies on other developers extending our base type,